Techassi/goauth/README.md

 ```

 `goauth.JWT()` provides many customization options like:

 -   The signing method: You can provide the signing method.
 Since `goauth.JWT()` uses `jwt-go` you can use every method `jwt-go` has to offer.
-- The secret: You can provide a secret with will be used to sign the tokens.
+-   The secret: You can provide a secret which will be used to sign the tokens.
 (Hint: Don't hardcode this into your source code and rather set this via database, config file or enviroment variable)
 -   Token lookup: You can specify how the token should be looked up in form of `<method>:<name>`, with `header` and `cookie` as possible values for `<method>`, e.g. `cookie:Authorization`.

 #### Sessions authentication (work in progress)

 Sessions are still in work.
 This section will be updated once they are finished.

 ### 2FA authentication

-The 2FA autehntication is plugable just like the authentication function.
+The 2FA authentication is plugable just like the authentication function.
 There is currently one
 ready-to-use built-in authentication method: TOTP (Time-based One-time Passwords)

 #### TOTP (Time-based One-time Passwords)